gem/oq-engine/doc/adv-manual/architecture.rst

 The third requirement is *reproducibility*, which is the same as testability: it is essential to have a suite of tests checking that the calculators are providing the expected outputs against a set of predefined inputs.
-We have literally thousands of tests which are run multiple times per day in our Continuous Integration environments (travis, GitLab, Jenkins), split in unit tests, end-to-end tests and long running tests.
+Currently we have thousands of tests which are run multiple times per day in our Continuous Integration environments r(avis, GitLab, Jenkins), split into unit tests, end-to-end tests and long running tests.